ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

     (3240, 10)

-**Step 3** : Reduces system of equations and solve at each frequency Solve from 0 Hz to 1000 Hz with ramped loading
+**Step 3**: Reduce the system of equations and solve at each frequency from 0 Hz to 1000 Hz with ramped loading.

 .. code:: ipython3